oven-sh/bun/README.md

 You will see these files in `~/.bun/install/cache/*.npm`.
 The filename pattern is `${hash(packageName)}.npm`.
 It's a hash so that extra directories don't need to be created for scoped packages

 Bun's usage of `Cache-Control` ignores `Age`.
 This improves performance, but means Bun may be about 5 minutes out of date to receive the the latest package version metadata from npm.

-##### Installs

-Bun stores installed packages from npm in `~/.bun/install/cache/${name}@${version}`.
-Note that if the semver version has a `build` or a `pre` tag, it is replaced with a hash of that value instead.
-This is to reduce chances of errors from long file paths, but unfortunately complicates figuring out where a package was installed on disk

-Bun always tries to use the fastest available installation method for the target platform.
-On macOS, that's `clonefile` and on Linux, that's `hardlink`.
-You can change which installation method is used with the `--backend` flag.
-When unavailable or on error, `clonefile` and `hardlink` fallsback to a platform-specific implementation of copying files.

 ### `bun run`